 - Sleep: avoid caffeinated drinks after lunch and limit screen time before bed.
 If you can’t sleep, get up and move around!
 Laying there thinking about sleep often results in sleep anxiety which, in turn, is further disruptive.

 - Nutrition: get an ample amount of fresh fruit and vegetables, unrefined carbohydrates and protein as well as drinking enough water before, after and during training.
 Our body needs nutrition to fuel our performance – there are no Ferrari’s scooting around with 91 in the tank.

 - Mobility: A physiotherapist specialty.
 If you have a manual job or maybe your desk-bound, how your body moves or doesn’t during the 8-10 hours you’re at work will directly correlate to your performance come game day.
 (See below for some examples of everyday mobility work that everyone should be endeavouring to add into their regime).
 If you can feel your back starting to stiffen up, or your neck is getting sore hunched over a desk all day, get it seen to, get some advice, and optimise your performance on and off the field.

 With finals comes excitement.
 But for some, comes the pressure of performance.

-Have a chat to someone senior at your club, your coach or a teammate that has been there before.
-And if you do have an injury – maybe an old calf that’s niggling or a shoulder that doesn’t feel quite right – get it seen to so that you can put to it to the back of your mind and you can once again solely focus on the sport at hand – stress free.
+Have a chat with someone senior at your club, your coach or a teammate that has been there before.
+And if you do have an injury – may be an old calf that’s niggling or a shoulder that doesn’t feel quite right – get it seen to so that you can put it to the back of your mind and you can once again solely focus on the sport at hand – stress-free.